About

 Academy of Debate & Diplomacy.

 The League of Creative Minds is an independent academic program where students come together from many different schools, both private and public.
 Grade levels span from 6th to 12th grade.
-The League strategic learning model reaches far beyond the scope of what Model UN alone contains, implementing instead a rigorous course international law, world history, economics, policy, and politics.
-The greatest distinction between LCM and Model UN is that while many schools have a Model UN club at their school, there is usually limited additional structured learning involved, and what teaching may be present is usually exclusively relavant to Model UN material.
-By contrast, the League uses Model UN conferences as one platform of many, but is not by any means a program of material based on Model UN alone, nor meant for MUN conferences exclusively.
+The League strategic learning model reaches far beyond the scope of what Model UN alone contains, implementing in addition a rigorous course in international law, world history, economics, policy, and politics.
+The greatest distinction between LCM and Model UN is that while many schools have a Model UN club at their school, there is usually limited additional structured learning involved, and what teaching may be present is usually exclusively relevant to Model UN material.
+By contrast, the League uses Model UN conferences as just one platform of many.

-LCM delegates excel at MUN conferences precisely because they are equipped with a thorough understanding of government, politics, law, and diplomacy.
-Delegates absorb cumulative knowledge over the years from there time as delegates in the year-long academic program, the Field Study program, and various debates, simulations, and negotiations delegates partake in.
+LCM delegates excel at Model UN conferences precisely because they are equipped with a thorough understanding of government, politics, law, and diplomacy.
+Delegates absorb cumulative knowledge over the years from their times as delegates in the year-long academic program, the field study program, and various debates simulations, and negotiations.

 Many LCM year-round delegates join the League even though their school has a Model UN club.
-Some League scholars begin their own MUN programs or participate in their school’s MUN club, usually as President of the club or in a leadership role.
-A comparable analogy is a child playing soccer for the high school varsity team, but also on a year-round club team, which is a different level of immersion altogether.
+Some League scholars begin their own Model UN programs or participate in their school’s Model UN club, usually as President of the club or in a leadership role.
+A comparable analogy is a child playing soccer for the high school varsity team, while also on a year-round club team, which is a different level of immersion altogether.

 Leadership and learning are indispensable to each other.